Emredost/currentAI/docs/README.md

 - **api_reference.md**: API reference for key modules and classes
 - **data_dictionary.md**: Comprehensive description of all datasets and their fields
 - **model_architecture.md**: Detailed explanation of model architectures and training procedures
+- **bill_processor.md**: Guide for using the bill upload and processing functionality

 ## Documentation Structure